MichelBoucey/hs-static-bin/ReadMe.md

 - Run `make image`
 - Export `HASKELL_GIT_REPO_URL`
 - Run `make binary`
-- Run `ldd` against the just-built binary artifact to check that it has no library dependencies.
+- Run `ldd` against the just-built binary artifact to check and to ensure that it has no library dependencies.
-- Finally run the just-built binary artifact to check that the command is usable.
+- Run the just-built binary artifact to check that the command is usable.